Hubli-Dharwad Municipal Corporation: History

 Prior to incorporation of HDMC, both Hubballi and Dharwad had their own municipal bodies, namely Hubballi Municipal Council which was established on 15 August 1855 under the Government of India Act of 1850.
 Its membership was fixed at 18, including the President.
 The Collector of the district functioned as the President, and the members were called commissioners.
 The government nominated all the members.
 On the other hand, Dharwad Municipal Council first came into existence on 1 January 1856.
 The first non-official President of the Council was Shri.
 S.K.
 Rodda in 1907, and Shri.
 S.V.
 Mensinkai was nominated in the following year.
-But the credit of being the first elected President goes to Shri.
-N.G.
-Karigudari, who took office in 1920.
+But the credit of being the first elected President goes to N. G. Karigudari, who took office in 1920.

 In the year 1962, a unique experiment in urban development was conducted by The Directorate of Municipal Administration, Karnataka by combining two cities separated by a distance of 20 kilometers.
 Thus Hubballi-Dharwad Municipal Corporation was constituted.

+HDMC was a key party in the Hubli Idgah Maidan dispute.